makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10

-21 �
+21 a

 (I 02)

-When ZJ m�n resembles �not her mZJn , he tries to ZJVoid him (:ly�pronounsas def initedescrtotlons
+When ZJ man resembles anot her mZJn , he tries to ZJVoid him (:lyapronounsas def initedescrtotlons
 For every minimal eventuality e such that a man resembl e s

 another man i n e, there i s an eventuality e' such that , I n e', the unique man who resembles another man In e tries to avoid the unique man who resembles another man In e.
-E -tyP-e pronouns as indertnite descrj�ttons
+E -tyP-e pronouns as indertnite descrjattons
 For every mtntmal eventualt ty e such that a man resembles another man t n e, there Is an eventuality e' such that in e', a man who resembles another man I n e tries to avoid a